Examples in real life:

 - Producer William Castle nearly died of kidney failure shortly after the film was completed; he was heard reciting lines from the movie while in a near-death coma, such as

-- The Return of the Musketeers (1988): British character actor Roy Kinnear died on set when a formerly placid horse he was riding, one thought suitable for the actor, became uncontrollably wild and galloped away, eventually bucking him off into a wall.
+- The Return of the Musketeers (1988): British character actor Roy Kinnear was fatally injured on set when a formerly placid horse he was riding, one thought suitable for the actor, became uncontrollably wild and galloped away, eventually bucking him off into a wall.
 He died a day later from complications to a broken pelvis.
 Kinnear's family successfully sued the film makers for negligence.
 Director Richard Lester was so shaken by the incident (he had worked many times with Kinnear and considered him a friend) that he retired prematurely from the film business, despite a series of successes.

 - The Wizard of Oz